w3f/Grants-Program/applications/swush-dex-aggregator.md

     - **Wallet Connection:** Seamless integration with popular wallets like Polkadot.js and Talisman.
     - **Transaction History:** View of past transactions, including swap details, fees, and timestamps.
     - **Notification System:** Real-time alerts on transaction statuses (success, pending, or failure).
-- **Mockups and UI Designs:** Our initial UI is hosted [here](https://swush-labs.github.io/swush-me-app/) , but we are working on evolving the UI/UX, checkout our ongoing work at figma [here](https://www.figma.com/design/kWunXnESHS2wN4xBESBikE/Untitled?node-id=0-1&t=axXKrqgd5AFmmKkX-1).
+- **Mockups and UI Designs:** Our ongoing work at figma [here](https://www.figma.com/design/kWunXnESHS2wN4xBESBikE/Untitled?node-id=0-1&t=axXKrqgd5AFmmKkX-1).
 We are still in process of finalizing the design as we intend to evolve it more and make as UX friendly as possible.

  **Technology Stack**